labscript-suite/PrawnBlaster/readme.md

 If you are using the PrawnBlaster outside of the labscript suite, and want each pseudoclock to be triggered by a different GPIO pin, then you should be aware there seems to be a +/-10ns fluctuation in trigger response which may lead pseudoclocks to become out of sync with each other by 20ns per trigger.

-### Can I use other RP2040 boards?
+### Can I use other RP2040/RP235x boards?
 Maybe - it depends what pins are available.
+You will also (most likely) need to recompile the firmware for these boards (and may need to adjust build options defined in various configuration files).
 In general it should work as long as it has 9 GPIO pins available for use (and not hardwired to a peripheral) and one of them is pin 20/22.
 Without pin 20 or 22, you can't externally reference the board.
 And with less GPIO pins you can't have 4 independent pseudoclocks each with an independent trigger.
 If you only need 1 trigger, you can get away with 1 pin for a trigger, 1 pin for each pseudoclock output you want (somewhere between 1 and 4) and 1 pin (either GPIO 20 or 22) for externally referencing if you need it.
-But unless you have a strong reason to get another RP2040 based board, we suggest sticking with the standard Pico (Which is usually the cheaper option anyway).
+But unless you have a strong reason to get another RP2040/RP235x based board, we suggest sticking with the standard Rapsberry Pi Pico or Pico 2 (Which is usually the cheaper option anyway).
+As we are a volunteer project, we can only offer minimal support for other potentially compatible boards.